HMT Bedfordshire: Sinking

+Bodies

 On 14 May, the bodies of two seamen were discovered by a Coast Guardsman on the shores of Ocracoke Island.
 Their British uniforms offered the first indication that Bedfordshire may have met her end, and the U-boat menace was presumed to be responsible.
 Her fate was confirmed the following year after U-558 was sunk, resulting in the capture of Kapitänleutnant Krech and his ship's diaries.

-Burials

 The bodies found on 14 May were identified as belonging to Sub-Lieutenant Thomas Cunningham and Ordinary Telegraphist Stanley Craig of the Bedfordshire.
 They were buried in a small plot next to a cemetery in Ocracoke Village.
 The Royal Navy flag draped over Cunningham's coffin was one of several that he himself had given to a local man less than a month earlier for the funeral ceremonies of British seamen.
 Shortly thereafter, two additional bodies from the ship washed ashore on Ocracoke.
 Unidentified, they were also buried in what became known as the Ocracoke Island British Cemetery.

 On nearby Hatteras Island, the body of a fifth British seaman, unidentifiable but presumed to be from Bedfordshire, washed ashore on 21 May.
 The month prior, the body of another British sailor from the sunken merchant ship San Delfino had been buried on Hatteras; the Bedfordshire sailor's body was interred in an adjacent plot, resulting in a second British Cemetery, formally known as Cape Hatteras Coast Guard Burial Ground.

 In late May or early June, a sixth body, belonging to Seaman Alfred Dryden, washed ashore at Swan Quarter, North Carolina.
 It was buried in Oak Grove Baptist Cemetery at Creeds, Virginia, with three of the dead from HMT Kingston Ceylonite, sunk by a mine on 15 June 1942, whose bodies washed ashore nearby.